AdguardTeam/KnowledgeBase/docs/adguard-for-windows/overview.md

 ### Browsing Security

 Browsing Security gives strong protection against malicious and fishing websites.
 No, AdGuard for Windows is not an antivirus.
-It will neither stop the actual download of a virus nor delete the already existing ones.
-But it will prevent downloading the content of a website whose domain has been added to our untrusted sites database.
-How does this module work, you can read in the [dedicated article](/general/stealth-mode.md).
+It will neither stop the download of a virus when it's already started, nor delete the already existing ones.
+But it will warn you if you're about to proceed to a website whose domain has been added to our "untrusted sites" database, or to download a file from such website.
+You can find more information about how this module works in the [dedicated article](/general/stealth-mode.md).

 In this module you can
 * enable notifications to block requests to malicious and phishing sites,
 * activate sound notifications,
-* agree to submit anonymous security-related info to the AdGuard server.
+* agree to submit anonymous security-related info to the AdGuard server to help us keep the malicious and fishing websites database up to date.

 ![Browsing Security]()